Freemedude/KaktusJam2018/story.md

 Mother is dying.

-The disease has taken her arms and legs and both her lungs.
+The disease has taken her wings, her legs, and her left lung.
 Life support wont keep her here forever.

-Mother told me to find you, but she needs me here now while she's so weak, so I don't dare leaving her for long.
+Mother told me to find you, but she needs me here now while she's so weak, so I don't dare leave her for long.

-Get back here you nerf herder.
+Don't make me do this alone dad, you're our only hope.

 Falco